ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

   out of the box; it must be taught how to instantiate Backpack packages.
-Similarly, it will not integrate seamlessly with GHCi, which only knows about GHC and not Cabal, and may cause a headache for OS distributors, who know have to create a package for every instantiation of a library.
+Similarly, it will not integrate seamlessly with GHCi, which only knows about GHC and not Cabal, and may cause a headache for OS distributors, who now have to create a package for every instantiation of a library.

 * It operates at the package level, which makes it inconvenient